rctraining/HPC_Short_Course_Spring_2018/README.md

 # HPC_Short_Course_Spring_2018
-Presentations and materials for "Fundamentals of High Performance Computing" course, taught Spring 2018, in final form for distribution to attendees.
+Presentations and materials for "Fundamentals of High Performance Computing" course (Spring 2018), in final form for distribution to attendees.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative
 Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png"/></a><br/>This work is licensed under a  <a rel="license"